-North Western Electric Cooperative is pleased to announce that we are expanding our services!
+North Western Electric Cooperative is pleased to expand our services into a propane subsidiary company.

 Are you an NWEC member and have questions about this venture?
 We have some answers for you.

-NWEC had the building and the assets available and initially the co-op is funding the business.
+NWEC had the building and the assets available and initially the co-op fund the business.

 No, the propane rates will be based on a minimal margin just like your current electric rates.

 Renewable energy is too intermittent and too price sensitive to make massive investments in at this time.

 Approximately 90 percent of the United States’ propane supply is produced domestically.
 Propane is a byproduct of natural gas processing and crude oil refining.